iovation/launchkey-python/README.md

     response = api.create_whitelabel_user("identifier")

 It is important to note that the identifier sent in should be sent as a string and should be a non-changing value unique to that user.
 It is recommended to use a primary key or UUID instead of a username or email address that could be subject to change.
+This identifier will be used authenticate the user as well as pair devices additional devices to the user's account within your white label group.

-The response will include qrcode, code, and lk_identifier.
+The response will include qrcode and code.
 The qrcode is a url to an image of the QR Code for the mobile application to scan.
 The code is a value that can be entered in the mobile application in the event the QR Code cannot be scanned.
-The lk_identifer is a value that should be stored for that user and used to push future authentication requests when using "authorize".

 #########################